-- Leave the bandage that you received after the tattoo for 2 hours.
+- Leave the bandage that you received after the tattoo on for 2 hours.
 The bandage is there to keep air-borne bacteria and other contaminants in the environment from invading your wound.

 - Before cleaning or touching the tattooed areas, WASH HANDS thoroughly with soap and warm water.
 Treat your new tattoo as an open wound.

 - Carefully remove the bandage and cleanse the area with mild anti-bacterial soap and water then rinse.
 Do not scrub the tattoo or rub with washcloth or towel.
 Pat the tattoo with a clean, dry towel.

 - Let the tattoo dry completely (approx. 10 min).

 - Lightly apply a thin layer of acceptable aftercare products:

 - Specialty tattoo products such as TATTOO GOO

 For 3-5days, make sure the tattoo is kept very clean and apply lotion 3-4 times a day by cleansing any old lotion and applying a thin layer of fresh lotion –(only enough to make the skin shiny).
 Do not put too much on, but do not allow your tattoo too become dry.
 If a scab does form, do not pick at it, but allow it to heal on its’ own.